vrubies/iLQGames/README.md

 # iLQGames
-A repository to implement iterative Linear Quadratic Games (iLQGames).
+A repository to implement iterative Linear Quadratic Games (iLQGames), a generalization of iLQR.